 Clindamycin will cross the placenta if used in pregnant patients.
 It will also readily be transferred to nursing young and can induce diarrhea.

 Dosage may require alteration in patients with kidney or liver disease.
 In these cases, a different drug might be a better choice.
 If this is not possible, it may be helpful to measure blood levels of clindamycin to be sure the patient is able to clear the drug adequately and does not overdose.

 Liver enzyme blood tests often elevate with the use of clindamycin.
 This is not felt to be of health significance but is important to recognize when it is seen.

 The manufacturer has recommended blood tests of liver and kidney function if use of clindamycin is to persist beyond 30 days.

 This medication is not safe for use in horses, rabbits, rodents, or ruminants.

 Clindamycin oral liquid is famous for its especially bitter taste.
-Refrigerating the medication seems to alleviate some of this unpleasant flavoring.
+Oral clindamycin is absorbed into the body faster if given on an empty stomach but may be given with or without food.
 Clindamycin liquid does not require refrigeration for storage.

 Clindamycin tablets may stick in the esophagus on the way down and cause irritation which can lead to potentially serious scarring.
 This is unlikely to occur except in very small patients but smaller pets should be given a syringe of water after their pill to assure medication arrives in the stomach properly.